 Arrival is directed by Denis Villenueve and stars Amy Adams, Jeremy Renner, and Forest Whitaker.
 The story follows Louise Banks (Adams), a linguistics expert at a university in Montana that is called to action from the military after twelve UFOs drop down in random places all around the globe.
 Adams is assigned to try to communicate with the aliens in the UFO that landed in Montana.
-As her work progresses with her team, she learns so much more than she could’ve ever imagined not only about the aliens and their purpose on Earth, but also what may be in store for her.
+As her work progresses, she learns so much more than she could’ve ever imagined not only about the aliens and their purpose on Earth, but also what may be in store for her.

 This movie had me hooked the second the trailer shows the first image of the UFO.
 Arrival looked beautiful, tense, and intelligent right from the start.
 Alien movies have always fascinated me as a moviegoer.
 Each good alien contact movie has a different spin on why aliens are on Earth and the human response that comes with it.
-Just from the trailer alone, it seemed that Arrival would focus on linguistics, a spin we have yet to see fully realized on screen.
+Just from the trailer alone, it seemed that Arrival would focus on linguistics.
+This is a spin we have yet to see fully realized on screen.
 A thought-provoking science fiction movie is a sub-genre that I get really excited about.

 Denis Villenueve is a star director as far as I’m concerned.
 His last three movies (Prisoners, Enemy, and Sicario) have been stellar, with Sicario being one of the best films of 2015.
 All of his movies are very subtle, yet very powerfully directed and contain very heady themes.
 It’s no wonder he was chosen to direct the sequel to Blade Runner which hits theaters next year.
 The cast is filled with a bunch of professionals as well.
 Amy Adams, Jeremy Renner, and Forest Whitaker (among others) always do a solid job no matter the movie.